Book – Company of One (Why Staying Small is the Next Big Thing for Business)

 - The “authentic you” that traditional business has taught you to suppress under the guise of “professionalism” can be your most considerable edge over the competition when you’re a company of one.

 - As companies of one, we are very much in the people-serving business.
 Focus on excellent customer service, personal touch, pleasing existing and retaining them rather than going out of our way to onboard new clients.

 - Satisfied customers are your best sales force.
 Focus on serving the existing client well, and you will save a lot of money, time, and effort on acquiring new clients.

 5) Your Word is Your Contract –

-- As a company of one, you have to be very careful in what you tell your customers, or even potential customers because your word is your social contract with them.
+- As a company, you must be very careful in what you tell your customers or potential customers because your word is your social contract with them.

-- Anytime you don’t keep your word you’re not just letting down one person or one business, you’re losing the opportunity to work with every single contact of that person or business.
+- Anytime you don’t keep your word, you’re not just letting down one person or one business; you’re losing the opportunity to work with every contact of that person or company.